 Best International Wine Festivals

 Around the globe, winemakers and wine experts celebrate new vintages and older favorites with wine festivals.
 But travelers may be hard-pressed to pick from among the many festivals held every year.
-Fret not, wine-loving friends, we’ve sifted through the most sip-friendly fests for you.
+Fret not, wine-loving friends: We’ve sifted through the most sip-friendly fests for you.
 Each offers plenty of wine tastings, vintage-specific food pairings and educational wine-themed seminars to make heads swirl.
 (Or was that the wine?)
 Get ready to find out.

-boasts 1,800 different wine tastings from more than 300 international wineries.
+The largest wine expo in America, Boston Wine Expo boasts 1,800 different wine tastings from more than 300 international wineries.
 But this isn’t some boozefest.
-Pick from among dozens of tasting seminars such as, "Everything You Need to Know About Wine!"
-Meanwhile, the Grand Tasting features celebrity chefs such as Todd English preparing (and sharing) meals such as drunken shrimp.
+Pick from among dozens of tasting seminars, such as "Everything You Need to Know About Wine!"
+Meanwhile, the Grand Tasting features celebrity chefs such as Todd English preparing (and sharing) meals that include drunken shrimp.
 There's even a winemaker meet-and-greet where attendees shake hands with their heroes and learn a few more wine secrets.

-set up camp in the famed Willamette Valley, a 160-mile long valley of vineyards that’s home to some of the world's best pinots.
-The event, held in mid-summer, features wines from such famed pinot-producing locales as California, Burgundy, New Zealand, Australia and Italy.
-The 3-day event includes seminars on wine aging as well as guided tastings at local vineyards and wine pairing meals from 50 guest chefs.
-By the time the day is over, you’ll think twice before pairing braised lamb shanks with anything but a crisp pinot.
+Oregon's wine country continues to gain prestige, particularly for its pinot noirs.
+So it's no surprise that the International Pinot Noir Celebration set up camp in the famed Willamette Valley, a 160-mile-long stretch of vineyards that’s home to some of the world's best pinots.
+The event, held in midsummer, features wines from such famed pinot-producing locales as California, France, New Zealand, Australia and Italy.
+The 3-day event includes seminars on wine aging, as well as guided tastings at local vineyards and wine pairing meals from 50 guest chefs.
+By the time the day is over, you’ll think twice before eating braised lamb shanks with anything but a crisp pinot.

-, the Southwest's largest wine festival held annually in September.
+The Lone Star State is home to amazing barbecue, but fine wine?
+Well, yes.
+Texas is America's fifth-largest wine-producing state; it even plays host to GrapeFest, the Southwest's largest wine festival, held annually in September.
 Some 250,000 people sample Texas vintages such as chardonnays, viogniers and merlots.
-The International Wine Garden, a main feature of the festival, offers samplings of top local flavors as well as international wine vintages from around the globe.
+The International Wine Garden, a main feature of the festival, offers samplings of top local flavors, as well as international wine vintages from around the globe.
 The festival includes a grape-stomping contest and a culinary pavilion with demonstrations on how to cook with wine and herbs.

-is one of Argentina's most popular events.
-With a history that dates back more than 75 years, the festival’s tastings are held at nearby vineyards and include parades and parties.
+Held in Mendoza, the country's internationally celebrated wine-producing region, this festival is one of Argentina's most popular events.
+With a history that dates back more than 75 years, the festival features tastings at nearby vineyards and includes parades and parties.
 But before the activities commence, a festival queen is crowned and festival organizers lead attendees in prayer to invoke the patron saint of vineyards.
-The week-long festival in March ends with a spectacular pageant in a Greek-style amphitheater in which actors and dancers tell the story of the annual grape harvest.
+The weeklong festival in March ends with a spectacular pageant in a Greek-style amphitheater, during which actors and dancers tell the story of the annual grape harvest.

 After a legion of tastings at these wine festivals, wine experts and novices alike will find new admiration for Bacchus, the Roman god of wine.
-So, belly up to the tasting table, grab a tasting glass and designate a driver -- wine festival season has arrived.
+So belly up to the tasting table, grab a tasting glass and designate a driver — wine festival season has arrived.